mjosaarinen/pqcbench/README.md

 example, you can do something like:
 ```
 cd reports
-grep "KEX Total" mysystem-kem.txt | sort -n > mysystem-kex.txt
+grep "KEX Total" mysystem-kem.txt | sort -n -k 3  > mysystem-sorted.txt
 ```
-This will generate a list of algorithms sorted by Total Key Exchange time.
+This will generate a list of algorithms sorted by Total Key Exchange clock cycles (third word on each line).